 Hemp Seed Protein benefits include having a wide array of amino acids along with being a complete protein.

-This makes it a far superior vegan or vegetarian protein powder since many soy protein powders are often processed with hexane.
+This makes it a far superior vegan or vegetarian protein alternative.

 Hexane is a petroleum solvent that has adverse effects on our environment as well as having a very bad effect on your body.

-The Basics for Making Hemp Milk:
+The Basics for Making Hemp Seed Milk:

 You can add your favorite sweetener, salt, vanilla, or super foods to kick up this milk.